yazeer-afk/candidate-trial-nextjs/README.md

 ![xd dev](src/images/xd-dev.png)

 The design consists of a few important sections:
+1. Implement the design sections in a component based structure
-1. Header with a menu (global sections)
+2. Header with a menu (global sections)
-2. Home banner
+3. Home banner
 3. Three column content section
 4. Carousel with a slider.
 We recommend using [Flickity](https://flickity.metafizzy.co/), but you can use any JavaScript slider carousel here which you are familiar with
 5. Team grid layout